Amazing (film)

-It premiered at the Shanghai International Film Festival in June 2013 and released in China on September 30, 2013.
+It premiered at the Shanghai International Film Festival in June 2013 and was released in China on September 30, 2013.

 Plot

 Set in modern-day Shanghai, various unexpected events unfold when China's top programmer (Huang Xiao Ming) designs the world's first thought-controlled virtual reality basketball game, and finds himself at risk with the law.
 The film is also about the passion of sports, love and inspiration.